CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-github.md

 ## Github Actions
 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 Please visit the [GitHub Markdown](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/Description%20Of%20Services/GitHub.md) for further reading.
-You can also visit the offical [GitHub Documentation](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for a fully comprehensive explanation of GitHub actions and how to use them.
+You can also visit the offical [GitHub Documentation](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for a more comprehensive explanation of GitHub actions and how to use them.